VENDIS — Sales Potential & Judgment · BD SELECT

 Key Strengths

-Closing instinct (Closing Assertiveness 9.0)Names terms, asks for the order, uses timing deliberately — rare at this intensity.
+Closing instinct (Closing Assertiveness 9.0)He names terms, asks for the order, and uses timing on purpose.
+This closing drive is unusually strong.

-Presence (Persuasive Impact 7.0)Takes the floor with conviction and makes the case hard to ignore.
+Presence (Persuasive Impact 7.0)He takes the floor with conviction.
+He makes his case hard to ignore.

 Development Areas

-Resilience (2.0)Rejection lingers and redirects effort to safer ground — first development priority for any hunting role.
+Resilience (2.0)Rejection stays with him and pushes his effort to safer ground.
+This is the first development priority for any hunting role.

 4